Powering a leading payment platform with event-driven architecture

 In addition to speed, asynchronous processing and event driven architectures break the chains of interdependencies commonly seen in synchronous structures like REST or gRPC.
 This drastically reduces the risk of service degradation cascading across multiple microservices.

-In synchronous or linear processing, responses times can grow as requests are pushed downstream through a chain of increasingly overwhelmed services.
+Synchronous processing: In synchronous or linear processing, responses times can grow as requests are pushed downstream through a chain of increasingly overwhelmed services.

-In contrast, event-driven processing is ‘receiver-driven’.
+Event-driven processing: In contrast, event-driven processing is ‘receiver-driven’.
 Each microservice pulls from the queue as it is capable of processing requests, meaning many services function together to make light work of high volume periods.

 Using events for real-time fraud detection

-In addition to speed and reliability, event-driven processing allows the payment platform to screen for fraudulent transactions much faster.
-And even pre-empt and block those transactions before they can occur
+In addition to speed and reliability, event-driven processing allows the payment platform to screen for fraudulent transactions much faster, and even pre-empt and block those transactions before they can occur.

 In most card-based frauds, stolen cards are used to make multiple, rapid transactions through different channels in quick succession.
 For example, a person might quickly attempt a transaction on ten different devices in five minutes using a stolen card.